isc-projects/stork/README.md

 It is currently in rapid development, with monthly releases with new features.

-For details, please see [Stork Administrator Reference Manual](https://stork.readthedocs.io).
+For details, please see [Stork Administrator Reference Manual](https://stork.readthedocs.io) or [Stork wiki](https://gitlab.isc.org/isc-projects/stork/-/wikis/home).

 # Build instructions